RouvenM/STARX/README.md

 # STARX
 Spatio-temporal autogression with exogenous variables

-Sparse VAR baseline on Citi Bike station-level demand data (Jersey City / Hoboken).
+Sparse VAR baseline on Citi Bike station-level demand data.
-This repository documents the data pipeline, model setup, and rolling window forecast evaluation as a foundation for the STARX extension with spatial penalties and exogenous variables.
+This repository documents the data pipeline, model setup, and rolling window forecast evaluation as a foundation for the STARX extension.

 ---